logzly. Recycled Architecture Studio

 How to Build a Stunning Architectural Model Using Only Recycled Cardboard – A Step‑by‑Step Guide

 Ever walked past a pile of cardboard boxes and thought, “That could be a skyscraper”?
 I have.
 In the middle of a hectic project deadline, I found myself surrounded by empty pizza boxes, shipping crates, and a half‑finished model that looked more like a cardboard collage than a design proposal.
 That moment reminded me why I started the Recycled Architecture Studio: to turn everyday waste into something that sparks imagination.
-If you’ve ever wanted a beautiful, tactile model without spending a fortune on specialty materials, this guide is for you.
+If you’ve ever wanted a beautiful, tactile model without spending a fortune on specialty materials, this step‑by‑step guide is for you.

 Why Cardboard Works for Architecture